-- Conversion transforms a value from one type to another by changing the value to the new type's representation. - Conversions can occur implicitly by the compiler or explicitly by the programmer. - Two kinds of conversions: - widening/promotion conversion, no information is lost:
+- Conversion transforms a value to another type by changing the value to the new type's representation. - Conversions can occur implicitly by the compiler or explicitly by the programmer using a cast operator or C++ static_cast operator.

+• Two kinds of conversions:

-• narrowing conversion, information can be lost:
+• widening/promotion conversion, no information is lost: